Pupil Premium

 Our Priorities

-• To engage all children, including Pupil Premium children in a wide range of enriching experiences that enhance their curriculum;
+• To engage all children, including disadvantaged children in a wide range of enriching experiences that enhance their curriculum and aspirations;

 • To improve levels of self-esteem, engagement and self-regulation;